tomverran/homepage/content/blog/20230513-wordpress-is-quietly-amazing.md

 date: 2023-05-13
 ---

-Recently I've updated two websites I started hosting for local organisations in 2009.
+Recently I've updated two websites I started hosting for local organisations in 2010.
-I certainly didn't imagine for one second that fourteen years later I'd still be hosting them and one of them was using a WordPress theme I wrote in 2011.
+I certainly didn't imagine for one second that thirteen years later I'd still be hosting them and one of them was using a WordPress theme I wrote in 2011.

 <!--more-->